logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/redshift.md

 - **Database port:** The port of the cluster.
 Defaults to 5349.
 - **Authentication method:** There are three options available for authenticating with the Redshift cluster.
 The first option is to configure a username and a password.
 The second option is to configure an IAM role.
 With IAM roles, Jobs or notebooks launched on Hopsworks do not need to explicitly authenticate with Redshift, as the HSFS library will transparently use the IAM role to acquire a temporary credential to authenticate the specified user.
-Read more about IAM roles in our [AWS credentials passthrough guide](../../../../admin/roleChaining.md).
+Read more about IAM roles in our [AWS credentials pass-through guide](../../../../admin/roleChaining.md).
 Lastly, option `Instance Role` will use the default ARN Role configured for the cluster instance.

 ## Creation in the UI